AmericanCouncils/Firewall/README.md

 ## Events ##

-The firewall fires a series of events for your any custom authentication systems to hook into.
+The firewall fires a series of events for any custom authentication systems to hook into.
 The events are documented in the `AC\Component\Event\FirewallEvents` class.
-You can register events or event subscribers on the firewall the same as you would any other instance of an `EventDispatcher`.
+You can register events or event subscribers on the firewall the same as you would any other instance of an `EventDispatcherInterface`.